Waipuna

 Current remarks include language like 'incredible view of Diamond Head, Waikiki, coastline' from a Waipuna unit, and other listings refer to broad ocean and beach vistas that typically encompass shoreline/park edges.
 Combined with prior evidence that some stacks span from ocean to Diamond Head and park, this supports that certain units enjoy coastline/shoreline views.
 Even if not universal, the building clearly offers coastline-view homes that buyers may specifically seek.

-Numerous listings explicitly describe garden/park-like views and on-site landscaped features — phrases include "duck pond," "serene pond," "lush gardens," "tranquil pond," and "garden with pond and walking path."
-The repeated, detailed references across many listings indicate strong building-level garden views.
+Many listings explicitly describe garden/park-like views and on-site landscaped features — example phrases include "duck pond," "serene pond," "lush gardens," and "tranquil pond."
+Mentions appear across numerous units (including lower-floor garden-facing units) from different agents, showing the building offers garden views.

 Confidence 88%: 0/20 MLS entries list GOLCOU; while one remark notes proximity to Ala Wai Golf Course, none mention 'golf course views' despite very detailed view descriptions.